lucian-duta/lucian-duta/README.md

 ### Hi there 👋, I'm Lucian
-## I'm an student who's trying to make a career outof his passion
+## I'm an student who's trying to make a career out of his passion
 - 🔭 I’m currently working on **a Computer Science degree. 🎓**
 - 🌱 I’m currently learning **as much as I can. 🤣**